-Your customers will get exposed to your brand at many occasions.
+Your customers will get exposed to your brand on many occasions.
 Every touchpoint with your brand will give them a chance to form an opinion, to create certain associations or to simply grow more fond of it.
 When you know all these different channels will shape the perception people have of your brand, you want your core message to be the same across all of them.
 Creating a seamless brand experience is one of the key elements to build a strong brand.

 Best practices for a consistent brand

 Create a brand identity toolkit

 The first step to consistent branding is building a toolkit where you collect all branding aspects of your company.
 This should contain your logo, with exact measurements, background colours, how it can be used, when it’s used with or without tag line etc. Don’t forget to also include your colour scheme, colour codes, fonts and guidelines on when to use them.
 Make sure all this information comes together in one handy sheet that is easily accessible to everyone that works in your company.